 Our method is to propose small-scale interventions to approach large-scale challenges, in order to dissolve wicked problems, instead of solving them with single moonshot solutions.

-The Master program has four stages: Exploration, Instrumentation, Reflection and Application.
-These four steps provide designers with the strategic vision and tools to work at multiple scales in the real world.
+The Master program has conceptual pillars: Explore, Build, Reflect, Apply.
+These four pillars provide designers with the strategic vision and tools to work at multiple scales in the real world.
 The theoretical and practical content in the program recognises and explores the possibilities of disruptive technologies: digital fabrication, blockchain, synthetic biology, Artificial Intelligence (AI) and more.

 The Master in Design for Emergent Futures is organized into three terms: Oct-Dec, Jan-Mar, Apr-Jun.
-Each term includes design studios, seminars and expert masterclasses.
-A research trip is also offered by the master, previous trips have been to Shenzhen, China, Cuba, Mallorca and El Hierro islands.
+Each term includes design studios, workshops, seminars, exhibitions, activations and expert masterclasses.
+The master also offers a research trip, previous trips have been to Shenzhen (China), Cuba, Mallorca, El Hierro (Canary Islands), French Pyrenees and Italian Alps.

-Seminars delve into specific domains of knowledge and are delivered by relevant expert practitioners and scholars.
-Throughout the academic year, international experts from the fields of design and emergent technologies, including artificial intelligence, synthetic biology, blockchain and digital fabrication, contribute to the program as guest lecturers.
+Seminars and Workshops delve into specific domains of knowledge and are delivered by relevant expert practitioners and scholars.
+Throughout the academic year, international experts from the fields of design and emergent technologies, including Artificial Intelligence, Synthetic Biology, Blockchain, Digital Fabrication and Physical Computing, contribute to the program as guest lecturers.
+Complementing these sessions, exhibitions and activations such as Design Dialogues, the WIP Exhibition, and MDEFest create public platforms for exchange, reflection, and engagement.

-The program provides advanced digital fabrication instruction through collaborative classes together with Fab Academy.
+The program provides advanced digital fabrication instruction through an adapted version of the Fab Academy (MDEF01) and collaborative classes together with Fab Academy Barcelona students (MDEF02).
 Fab Academy is directed by Neil Gershenfeld of MIT’s Center For Bits and Atoms and based on MIT’s rapid prototyping course, MAS 863: How to Make (Almost) Anything.
-The collaborative classes offer MDEF students with a unique, hands-on curriculum and access to technological tools and resources based on a distributed educational model.
+The adapted and collaborative classes offer MDEF students with a unique, hands-on curriculum and access to technological tools and resources based on a distributed educational model.

 The program has four conceptual pillars: